Insects for food. Twelve most delicious insect dishes Eating insects

 Where: Mexico

-Grass bugs - in particular, from the family of true shield insects (Pentatomidae) - are also eaten in the world.
-Like most bed bugs, bugs are stinky.
-In order to get rid of bad smell, in South Africa, they are first soaked in warm water for a long time, and then simply dried and gnawed.
+Grass bugs - in particular, from the family of true stink bugs (Pentatomidae) - are also eaten throughout the world.
+Like most bugs, stink bugs.
+In order to get rid of unpleasant odor, in South Africa they are first soaked for a long time in warm water, and then simply dried and chewed.

-In contrast, the Mexican stink bug is prized for its strong, medicinal scent, probably due to its high iodine content.
-American TV presenter Andrew Zimmern, who ate shield bugs on an episode of his television series Bizarre Foods, compares their taste to tutti frutti gum.
-In Mexico, bedbugs are made into sauces, added to tacos, or fried and mixed with chicken pate.
+On the contrary, the Mexican variety of stink bugs is valued for its strong, medicinal smell - probably due to its high iodine content.
+American TV presenter Andrew Zimmern, who ate stink bugs in an episode of his television series Bizarre Foods, compares their taste to tutti-frutti chewing gum.
+In Mexico, bedbugs are used to make sauces, add them to tacos, or fry them and mix them with chicken pate.

-The strong smell of stink bugs is also valued in Vietnam, where they are used to cook spicy dish bọ xít, and in Laos, where bedbugs are ground into a cheo paste with spices and herbs.
+For their strong smell, stink bugs are also valued in Vietnam, where they are used to prepare the spicy dish bọ xít, and in Laos, where bugs are ground into cheo paste with spices and herbs.

 Where: Cambodia

-Black-fried tarantulas, which look like varnished charred firebrands, are a common street food in Cambodia.
-A successful tarantula hunter can catch up to 200 tarantulas a day.
-They are sold very quickly.
+Black-fried tarantulas, looking like varnished, charred firebrands, are a common street food in Cambodia.
+A successful tarantula catcher can catch up to two hundred individuals per day.
+They sell very quickly.
 Cambodian tarantulas are fried in a wok with salt and garlic - their meat tastes like a cross between chicken and fish.

-Large tarantula-tarantulas, reaching 28 cm in diameter, are eaten in Venezuela, simply by roasting them on coals.
-A slightly more elegant way of preparing tarantulas is used in Japan: first, the abdomen of the spider is torn off, then the hairs are singeed and quickly fried in tempura.
+Large tarantulas, reaching 28 cm in diameter, are eaten in Venezuela simply by roasting them on coals.
+A slightly more elegant method of preparing tarantulas is used in Japan: they first tear off the spider's abdomen, then singe the hairs and quickly fry them in tempura.

 However, it is believed that the most delicious spiders are not tarantulas, but spiders from the Nephilidae family, which are eaten in New Guinea and Laos.
 These spiders taste like peanut butter when fried.

 To be honest, the culture of eating insects among the Slavs is not particularly developed.
-No, seriously, why is there any crawling and flying muck, if it's much easier and easier to find or go to?
-Whether it's the natives of Australia and South Asia ...
-Here, for them, eating insects is a process as normal and natural as for us, for example, porridge for breakfast.
-However, for a person who, for example, is lost in the taiga, any source of protein can be a salvation.
-So it is better to study the basic rules regarding the consumption of arthropods in advance.
-So what are these insects?
+No, seriously, why eat all sorts of crawling and flying crap if it’s much simpler and easier to find or go for it?
+Whether it’s the case of the aborigines of Australia and South Asia...
+For them, eating insects is a process as normal and natural as, for example, porridge for breakfast is for us.
+However, for a person who, say, is lost in the taiga, any source of protein can be a salvation.
+So it is better to study in advance the basic rules regarding the consumption of arthropods.
+So, what are these insects?..

 Ants

-Collecting ants is easy.
-The easiest way that even chimpanzees have been able to master is to use a long twig.
+Collecting ants is not difficult.
+The simplest method that even chimpanzees were able to master was using a long twig.
 You just take a long branch and

 following the example of our distant relatives, you stuff it into an anthill.
-Then he pulls it out - everything, how many insects you caught there.
-More hard way- destroy part of the anthill and organize a beautiful shaded place nearby, where frightened insects will drag their eggs and larvae, which you then cynically collect and eat.
-You can also break off part of the anthill and throw it into the water, and then collect all those who come up.
-This method works perfectly with termites, but the poor ants are much worse on the water, so they do not emerge at full strength.
+Then he pulls it out - that’s it, how many insects have you caught?
+More the hard way- destroy part of the anthill and organize a beautiful shaded place nearby, where frightened insects will drag their eggs and larvae, which you will then cynically collect and eat.
+You can also break off part of the anthill and throw it into the water, and then collect all those that float up.
+This method works perfectly with termites, but the poor ants float much worse on water, so they do not float up in full force.

 Formally, classifying them as insects is absolutely wrong.
 Annelids are a more primitive stage of evolution.
-But as for me, eating a worm is exactly the same as eating a fat and juicy bark beetle larva.
-So let's not get into formalism.
+But as for me, eating a worm is absolutely the same as eating a fat and juicy bark beetle larva.
+So let's not fall into formalism.

-Finding earthworms is very simple: dig loose earth - you will definitely find a couple.
-If you're lucky, you can even find a fairly large specimen.
-And considering that at night they themselves crawl out to the surface of the earth ...
+Finding earthworms is very simple: dig up the loose soil and you’ll definitely find a couple.
+If you're lucky, you might even find a fairly large specimen.
+And considering that at night they themselves crawl to the surface of the earth...

-But what, exactly, should be done with it?
-The problem lies in the way the worm feeds, which passes earth through its food tract, which must be disposed of.
+But what exactly should we do with it?
+The problem lies in the way the worm feeds, which passes soil through its food tract, which must be disposed of.
 You have several options.
-The first is to arrange a few days of hunger strike for the worms: the earth will come out by itself.
-The second is to put them in flour.
-Worms don’t care what they swallow, so very soon they will be safely stuffed with “dough”.
-Someone very aptly compared this state with "sausage in the dough", only the other way around.
+The first is to give the worms a few days of hunger strike: the earth will come out on its own.
+The second is to place them in flour.
+The worms don’t care what they swallow, so very soon they will happily find themselves stuffed with “dough.”
+Some people very aptly compared this state to “sausage in dough”, only in reverse.
 Well, the third way is to put them in salt water.
 When the worms become transparent, you can wash and cook further.
-You can, in the end, just manually squeeze out the worm.
-Of course, some soil will remain, but heat treatment will eliminate any risk.
-After the preparation is completed, you can unleash your culinary fantasy, because the worm is 80 percent protein.
-Bake it whole, mince it, deep-fry it, boil it - it will all be very nutritious, and some say delicious.
-In the most extreme case, it can be eaten raw.
+You can, in the end, just squeeze out the worm by hand.
+Of course, some of the soil will remain, but heat treatment will eliminate any risk.
+After the preparation is complete, you can give free rein to your culinary fantasy, because the worm is 80 percent protein.
+Bake it whole, make minced meat, deep-fry it, boil it - all this will be very nutritious, and some say it’s tasty.
+As a last resort, you can eat it raw.

 Larvae

 This category includes intermediate forms of a wide variety of beetles, wasps, bees and other insects.
 Virtually identical to caterpillars.
-But the latter bravely crawl around the world around them, because most often they are absolutely inedible or poisonous.
-And the larvae are forced to hide their plump little bodies under the protection of rotten wood or fallen leaves.
-And they do the right thing by hiding it.
-As much as they are unpleasant to look at, they are just as useful as a food product.
+But the latter bravely crawl around the world around them, since most often they are completely inedible or poisonous.
+And the larvae are forced to hide their plump bodies under the protection of rotten wood or fallen leaves.
+And they are doing the right thing by hiding it.
+Just as they are unpleasant to look at, they are just as useful as a food product.
 The purest protein in an easily digestible form!
-The same applies to the larvae of bees and wasps.
+The same applies to bee and wasp larvae.

-Yes, getting them is quite difficult - there is a risk of being bitten quite badly, but this source of protein will be a useful addition to honey.
+Yes, they are quite difficult to obtain - there is a risk of being bitten quite badly, but this source of protein will be a useful addition to honey.
 So the main problem is to find this very source.
 A rotten tree, an old stump, a bee's nest are the main objects of interest.

-And then the most difficult thing is to convince your body that this whitish, eyeless and generally nasty something is great food.
-You can recall, for example, that the Japanese - a very highly developed nation - are extremely fond of eating boiled wasp larvae.
+And then the most difficult thing - you need to convince your body that this whitish, seemingly eyeless and generally disgusting something is excellent food.
+You can remember, for example, that the Japanese, a very highly developed nation, are extremely fond of eating boiled wasp larvae.
 Or that Australian aborigines quite calmly eat giant larvae alive - and nothing, they live for themselves.
 If you are convinced, great.
-Take prey and fry it.
+You take the prey and fry it.
 It can be in oil, it can be in flour, it can be just like that.
-Special extremals can even eat it raw.
+Extreme people can even eat it raw.

 The tarantula is a unique creature.
-Not only can it give you some trouble, but it can also save you from starvation.
+Not only can it cause you some trouble, but it can also save you from starvation.
 The fact is that fried tarantula is a common dish in Cambodia.
-Well, as usual ...
-During the reign of the Khmer Rouge, food was bad - so they began to eat spiders.
-And then they got used to it, got used to it.
-So do not forget the lessons of the Cambodians: if you see a tarantula, take it not as a danger, but as a prey.
-Just do not forget to remove the poisonous glands - heat treatment, of course, destroys the poison, but, as practice shows, not completely.
+Well, as usual...
+During the reign of the Khmer Rouge, food was bad - so they started eating spiders.
+And then we got used to it and got involved.
+So don’t forget the lessons of the Cambodians: if you see a tarantula, think of it not as danger, but as prey.
+Just don’t forget to remove the poisonous glands - heat treatment, of course, destroys the poison, but, as practice shows, not completely.

-As you can see, insects are indeed a great source of food.
-It's pretty easy to collect them. the nutritional value they have a huge one.
-Only one drawback - well, our people are not used to eating this creeping and flying muck.
-Just not used to it.
-So much so that it can even earn from nerves.
+As you can see, insects really are an excellent source of food.
+Collecting them is quite simple, the nutritional value theirs is huge.
+There is only one drawback - well, our people are not used to eating this creeping and flying muck.
+I'm just not used to it.
+So much so that it can even cause nerves.
 But this problem can also be overcome.
-The main thing to remember is that extreme situations require extreme solutions.
+The main thing to remember is that extreme situations require extreme decisions.
 And eating worms and larvae is not the worst thing that can happen to you.

 tell friends